Absentee Ballot Program

 What if I submit my absentee ballot but I change my mind and want to vote at the polls instead?

 You may be able to cancel your absentee ballot and vote at the polls instead.
 Contact the Town Clerk to see if you are within the deadline to cancel your absentee ballot.
 Your absentee ballot will need to be cancelled in order to be allowed to vote at the polls.
-Absentee ballots received via drop box or mail after 5pm on August 8th or on Primary Day will not be counted if the same person votes at the polls on Primary Day.
+Absentee ballots received via drop box or mail after the deadline will not be counted if the same person votes at the polls.

 How can I make sure my vote gets counted?

 Voters must follow the ballot instructions included with their ballot exactly for their ballot to be counted.
 Some important instructions are:

 - The ballot will look the same as it does at the polls.
 Follow the instructions on the ballot for how to fill out the ballot properly.

 - Place the completed ballot into envelope B, seal envelope B, and sign envelope B where indicated.

 - Place envelope B into envelope C, seal envelope C, and write your return address on envelope C.

 Once these steps are completed, you are ready to return your ballot.

 We encourage voters to deliver their completed ballot to the locked and secured official ballot drop box WELL BEFORE Election Day (open 24/7 and located to the right of the Town Hall door closest to the offices of the Tax Collector and Town Clerk, RT 275 side of the building).
 You may also return your ballot by mail.